Challenges Faced by Casper Ruud: Obstacles and Turning Points

 Resilience and perseverance in the journey of Casper Ruud.
 A timeline of obstacles and growth.

-After losing to Francisco Cerúndolo in the second round of the Paris Masters, Ruud left the top ten for the first time since joining in 2021.
+After losing to Francisco Cerúndolo in the second round of the Paris Masters, Casper Ruud left the top ten for the first time since joining in 2021.

-January 2023: Ruud Criticizes ATP Tour Calendar Length
+January 2023: Criticism of ATP Tour Calendar

-2023: Decline in backhand
+2023: Decline in Backhand Power

 In 2023, Ruud's backhand saw a decline in power and accuracy, but he improved on it the following season.